-What is Physical Theater Festival?
+What is the Chicago Physical Theater Festival?

 What will I see at Physical Theater Festival?